 the set of picky readers who know, and care too much, about the rules of writing.

-Those people would rather notice that you spelled 'they're' wrong than that
+Those people would rather notice that you spelled 'thier' wrong than that

-you have written, and it's right there in front of them, the perfect solution
+what you have written, and it's right t-h-e-r-e in front of them, is the perfect

-to their biggest problem.They are blinded by your bad spelling.
-Picky fools.
+solution to their biggest problem.They're blinded by your bad spelling.
+Picky

+fools.
 But, for better or worse, some of these picky fools will be your readers.
-And

-even not picky readers will simply be distracted by English form that is too
+Unfortunately, even not picky readers will sometimes be distracted by bad English

 read your paper out loud and make sure it sounds good to you.